I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 The Bookish Life of Nina Hill is a funny, contemporary dramedy about a lonely introvert and trivia expert who finds a family, romance, and a way to save her beloved workplace bookstore.

 - Strange families

 - Trivia Nights

-What were some of the social rules Nina liked to observe with other people, for example, when two moms met at the bookstore during time, and their kids were both friends or in the same activities, and one mom was already sitting while the other was standing?
-Can you understand how some social rules like this might be exhausting for Nina, or anyone, really?
+- What were some of the social rules Nina liked to observe with other people?
+For example, when two moms met at the bookstore and their kids were friends, or in the same activities, one mom was already sitting while the other was standing.
+Can you understand how some social rules like this might be exhausting for Nina or anyone?

-Nina’s Room 101, for the Orwell fans, “would simply contain a couple of people whose names she couldn’t remember.”
-What do you think Tom’s or Peter’s would have, or Archie’s, or Liz’s, or Nina’s mom Candice?
+- Nina’s Room 101, for the Orwell fans, “would simply contain a couple of people whose names she couldn’t remember.”
+What do you think Tom’s or Peter’s would have, Archie’s, Liz’s, or Nina’s mom Candice?
 What would be in yours?

-On Thursdays, Nina was fiercely defensive of her “nothing” in her schedule.
+- On Thursdays, Nina was fiercely defensive of the “nothing” in her schedule.
 Why is scheduling “nothing” important for an introvert like her?
 Why happens if life gets cluttered with too much something?
-How much “nothing” is enough for you to recharge, if you’re also introverted?
-For whom did Nina give up her Thursday nights and why?
+If you’re also introverted, how much “nothing” is enough for you to recharge?
+For whom did Nina give up her Thursday nights, and why?

-Nina’s five perfect things in the world were: reading, cats, dogs, Honeycrisp apples, and coffee.
-Polly’s were movies, steak frites, Jude Law in his thirties, clean sheets at night, and indoor plumbing.
+- Nina’s five perfect things in the world were: reading, cats, dogs, Honeycrisp apples, and coffee.
+Polly’s were movies, steak fries, Jude Law in his thirties, clean sheets at night, and indoor plumbing.
 What do you think Tom’s would be?
-What are yours, if you could only pick five?
+What are yours if you could only pick five?